 Spotting the trouble area will become the first step in fixing the issues.
 But most likely you’ll require the assistance of the right resource management solution – it will provide you with accurate data, automate some RM processes, and contribute to more effective resource management.
-Let’s examine how an RM solution’s functionality helps cope with resource management challenges.
+Let’s examine how a resource management tool’s functionality helps cope with the above-mentioned resource management challenges.

 Addressing resource management challenges with a resource management solution

-We’ll illustrate how an RM tool helps resource managers cope with the challenges with the example of Epicflow.
+We’ll illustrate how a resource management tool helps resource managers cope with the challenges listed in the previous section through the example of Epicflow.
 It’s a resource management solution that has been designed for work in a multi-project setting, so it’s focused on the specificity of managing multiple concurrent projects and their shared resources.

 What solutions does Epicflow offer to solve the above-mentioned resource management challenges?